Las Vegas Kidnapping Victim Yelled Assailant’s Name In Dramatic Assault Captured On Doorbell Camera

 Las Vegas police were able to locate a woman whose kidnapping and assault were captured on a doorbell camera, thanks in part to the fact that the woman yelled her alleged assailant’s name during the kidnapping, CNN reports.
 With the help of the public, and records from other incidents involving the victim and the assailant that day, police were able to put together the pieces of this violent incident.

 As previously reported by The Inquisitr, on Wednesday a woman was captured on a stranger’s doorbell camera furiously sobbing, begging for help, and pounding on the door, having apparently escaped from the vehicle she’d been transported in.
-Unfortunately, no one answered, and the camera captured her alleged assailant, who had apparently realized what was happening, come to the scene, grab her and assault her.
+Unfortunately, no one answered, but the camera captured her alleged assailant, who had apparently realized what was happening, came to the scene, then grabbed and assaulted her.

 As she screamed, “Stop!” he yelled at her.